-- 28.5 If there are Supplies for Consideration which is not Consideration expressed as an amount of Money under this Deed by one Party to the other Party that are not subject to Division 82 of the A New Tax System (Goods and Services Tax) Act 1999, the Parties agree: - a) to negotiate in good faith to agree the GST inclusive market value of those Supplies prior to issuing Tax Invoices in respect of those Supplies; - b) that any amounts payable by the Parties in accordance with clause 28.2 (as limited by clause 28.3 to each other in respect of those Supplies will be set off against each other to the extent that they are equivalent in amount. - 28.6 No payment of any amount pursuant to this clause 28, and no payment of the GST Amount where the Consideration for the Taxable Supply is expressly agreed to be GST inclusive, is required until the supplier has provided a Tax Invoice or Adjustment Note as the case may be to the recipient. - 28.7 Any reference in the calculation of Consideration or of any indemnity, reimbursement or similar amount to a cost, expense or other liability incurred by a party, must exclude the amount of any Input Tax Credit entitlement of that party in relation to the relevant cost, expense or other liability. - 28.8 This clause continues to apply after expiration or termination of this Agreement.

-29 Good Faith

-29.1 Each party must act in good faith towards all other parties and use its best endeavours to comply with the spirit and intention of this deed.
+- 28.5 If there are Supplies for Consideration which is not Consideration expressed as an amount of Money under this Deed by one Party to the other Party that are not subject to Division 82 of the A New Tax System (Goods and Services Tax) Act 1999, the Parties agree: - a) to negotiate in good faith to agree the GST inclusive market value of those Supplies prior to issuing Tax Invoices in respect of those Supplies; - b) that any amounts payable by the Parties in accordance with clause 28.2 (as limited by clause 28.3 to each other in respect of those Supplies will be set off against each other to the extent that they are equivalent in amount. - 28.6 No payment of any amount pursuant to this clause 28, and no payment of the GST Amount where the Consideration for the Taxable Supply is expressly agreed to be GST inclusive, is required until the supplier has provided a Tax Invoice or Adjustment Note as the case may be to the recipient. - 28.7 Any reference in the calculation of Consideration or of any indemnity, reimbursement or similar amount to a cost, expense or other liability incurred by a party, must exclude the amount of any Input Tax Credit entitlement of that party in relation to the relevant cost, expense or other liability. - 28.8 This clause continues to apply after expiration or termination of this Agreement. - 29 Good Faith - 29.1 Each party must act in good faith towards all other parties and use its best endeavours to comply with the spirit and intention of this deed. - 30 Explanatory Note - 30.1 In accordance with section 205(5) of the Regulation the explanatory note must not be used to assist in construing this Agreement.